shravanasati/atomic/README.md

 Example:
 ```
-bench "node speedtest.js" 20
+atomic "node speedtest.js" 20
 ```

 You can export the benchmark summary in three different formats - markdown, text and json.

 To export the results, use the `--export` flag.
-A file named `bench-summary.format` will be created.
+A file named `atomic-summary.format` will be created.

 Example:
 ```
-bench "node speedtest.js" 20 --export json
+atomic "node speedtest.js" 20 --export json
 ```

-### up

-`$ bench up`

-The `up` command can be used to update *bench* to the latest version right away, without any need to execute those shell commands again.

 ### version
-`$ bench version`
+`$ atomic version`
 >
-The version command shows the version of *bench* installed.
+The version command shows the version of *atomic* installed.

 ### help
-`$ bench help`
+`$ atomic help`

-Renders assistance for *bench* on a terminal, briefly showing its usage.
+Renders assistance for *atomic* on a terminal, briefly showing its usage.

 <br

+## Acknowledgement

+This tool is heavily inspired by [*hyperfine*](https://github.com/sharkdp/hyperfine).
+I learnt a lot of stuff looking at the code of this project and tried matching it as close as possible.

 ## 🔖 Versioning
-*bench* releases follow semantic versioning, every release is in the *x.y.z* form, where:
+*atomic* releases follow semantic versioning, every release is in the *x.y.z* form, where:
-- *x* is the MAJOR version and is incremented when a backwards incompatible change to bench is made.
+- *x* is the MAJOR version and is incremented when a backwards incompatible change to atomic is made.
-- *y* is the MINOR version and is incremented when a backwards compatible change to bench is made, like changing dependencies or adding a new function, method, struct field, or type.
+- *y* is the MINOR version and is incremented when a backwards compatible change to atomic is made, like changing dependencies or adding a new function, method, struct field, or type.
-- *z* is the PATCH version and is incremented after making minor changes that don't affect bench's public API or dependencies, like fixing a bug.
+- *z* is the PATCH version and is incremented after making minor changes that don't affect atomic's public API or dependencies, like fixing a bug.

 <br>